Call me Swilly.

 plan

-I took on full project leadershiP, guiding strategy + solution evaluation.
-After deep research and cross-team collaboration, it became clear that a company-wide digital asset management system was the right move.
+I took on end-to-end ownership + Project Management of the initiative.
+After deep research and cross-team collaboration, it became clear that a company-wide digital asset management system with integrations and automated workflows was the right move.

 my approach

-Rather than treat DAM as a simple software install, I approached it as a behavioral and workflow shift, designing adoption into the rollout from day one.
+Rather than treat DAM as a simple tool addition, I approached it as a behavioral + workflow shift, designing adoption into the rollout from day one.
+I established high and low-level roadmaps to maintain momentum,

 Led research, vendor evaluation + platform selection